gatehill/imposter-js-types/README.md

 ## Getting started

+The types are published as an [npm package](https://www.npmjs.com/package/@imposter-js/types).

 The fastest way to get started is to clone this repository and copy one of the [sample](./samples) projects:

 - JavaScript: [imposter-sample-javascript](./samples/imposter-sample-javascript)
 - TypeScript: [imposter-sample-typescript](./samples/imposter-sample-typescript)

 These samples are preconfigured to transpile and bundle source files down to a single JS file.
+This can be referenced as the `scriptFile` in your Imposter mock config.

-> Note: just update the dependency for `@imposter-js/types` in the `package.json` to the latest from npmjs.com
+> Note: just update the dependency for `@imposter-js/types` in the `package.json` to the latest from [npmjs.com](https://www.npmjs.com/package/@imposter-js/types)

 In the sample project, bundle your script: